kailash-manasarovar/statement/docs/evidence/memes-and-triggers.md

 ### Police documentary

 - While I was suicidally depressed in India in 2016 after leaving Dénia, I *stumbled across* a documentary about a woman who had rejoined the police and was undercover filming her male colleagues' appalling behavior.
+- I [wrote about this already](../timeline/early-years/2016.md#asia), then forgot I had.
 - We see two male police officers snickering over a video clip on a WhatsApp group on their phones.
 - They tell the female police officer they're looking at a naked woman running around a field somewhere after a horse.
 - I was horrified.